 - Make sure you securely close and lock all protected doors and windows.

-- Keep pets, balloons, fans, heaters, etc. away from motion sensor areas.
+- Keep pets, balloons, fans, heaters, etc., away from motion sensor areas.

 - Know and rehearse the process to cancel an accidental alarm.
 Anyone with your key should know this process.

-- Know how much time you have after you arm your system to leave and to disarm your system when you enter.
+- Know how much time you have after you arm your system to leave and disarm your system when you enter.

 What to do if you set off your alarm accidentally: